joonas-fi/joonas.fi/blog/_posts/2020/2020-03-27-linux-kernel-probing.md

 - uprobe, uretprobe
   - [User-level functions](http://www.brendangregg.com/blog/2015-06-28/linux-ftrace-uprobe.html)

+To see if you can attach to a function, see if it exists in `/proc/kallsyms`:

+	$ cat /proc/kallsyms | grep fuse_open
+	0000000000000000 T fuse_open_common
+	0000000000000000 t fuse_open

 In BCC (or the Python-based toolkit) there's a magical naming convention - if you define your hook function as a suffix of e.g. `kprobe__`, you don't have to call `bpf.attach_kprobe(...)` since it wires this automatically.